-Seven area churches currently serve as PADS shelter sites throughout the week.
-Contact information for each of the sites is listed below:
+Six churches and one private school serve as PADS shelter sites throughout the week.

 Volunteers, both men and women, age 18 and older, will staff the site from 6:30 p.m. to 7:30 a.m.
+Additionally, students 16-17 years old, along with a parent, are invited to be volunteers.
 Two men and two women will team up to cover the various responsibilities for each of the three shifts:

 - Shift I – 6:30 p.m. – 11:00 p.m. – Set up the PADS designated area of the site, including setting out the mattresses, linens, towels, and zip-bags of personal toiletries for the guests.
 Register guests as they arrive.
 Eat supper with guests and visit with guests.
 Lights out at 10:00 p.m.